M31glx/APD-fMRI/README.md

 **Citation:** Alvand, A., et al. (2022).
 Altered brain network topology in children with auditory processing disorder: A resting-state multi-echo fMRI study. *NeuroImage: Clinical, 35*, 103139.

-## Acknowledgments
+## Funding
-I'd like to thank [Eisdel Moore centre](https://www.emcentre.ac.nz/) for funding us and all those who helped us to complete this project.
+This study was conducted with support of [Eisdel Moore centre](https://www.emcentre.ac.nz/).

 # Data science behind this study